 Govt prepares House agenda with focus on Covid handling

-- Govt also has a busy legislative agenda: six ordinances, nine pending bills and 15 new bills

-The government is prepared to discuss its management of Covid-19, a key demand of the opposition parties, in the upcoming monsoon session of Parliament.
+The government is prepared to discuss its management of Covid-19, a a key demand of the opposition parties, in the upcoming monsoon session of parliament.

-A senior minister who asked not to be named said the government is confident of replying to all questions of the Opposition related to Covid-19.
-The Opposition wants to raise issues ranging from deficiencies in the healthcare system that were exposed during the second wave of the Covid pandemic, to the slow pace of vaccination during the monsoon session of Parliament beginning Monday.
+A senior minister who asked not to be named said the government is confident of replying to all questions of the opposition related to Covid19.
+The opposition wants raise issues ranging from deficiencies in the healthcare system that were exposed during the second wave of the Covid pandemic, to the slow pace of vaccination during the monsoon session of Parliament beginning Monday.

 According to a person aware of the details who asked not to be named, the key bills that the government will try to push are those on DNA technology, the rights of senior citizens, the National Institute of Food Technology, and tribunal reforms.